kevinolega/callcentertrainingtips/_posts/2019-07-26-celebrity-mode.md

 He likes rock bands.

-At first I asked him to introduce himself starting with his name where he was from and that he’s applying for work at a call center.
+At first, I asked him to introduce himself starting with his name where he was from and that he’s applying for work at a call center.

 Try it for your self.